ireneorichie/docs/serving/accessing-logs.md

 <!-- mdemirhan@ TODO: create a video walkthrough of the Kibana UI -->
 ---------------------

-### Starting Kibana
+### 1. Starting Kibana

-To use Kibana, you must start a proxy:
+To use Kibana, you must start a proxy server:

 1. Start a local proxy for the Kibana UI by running the following command: